Skip to main content

 8 mentions Positive Neutral Negative

 • “I really enjoy Near Mage, and I recommend it for anyone who enjoys a good story.
-Due to the nature of the action-driven narrative, it has good replayability to see what effects the other choices may cause.”
+Due to the nature of the action-driven story, it has good replayability to see what effects the other choices may cause.”

 • character development